belgium flag

 Picture

-The backbone, and first step to expanding a foreign company into the US is to incorporate the business in one of the fifty states.
-Each state is its own jurisdiction, and as such, has its own set of rules and regulations which must be followed to remain compliant with US law.
-With fifty different rules related to opening an American company it is vital to consult a US corporate attorney before selecting a state for formation.
-Often, clients are misled by online articles encouraging incorporation in a particular state on the expectation of favorable tax reasons, which may end up exposing a business to double (or triple) taxation.
+The first critical step in expanding a foreign company into the U.S. is to incorporate the business in one of its fifty states.
+Each state operates under its own jurisdiction and has unique rules and regulations that must be followed to remain in compliance with U.S. law.
+Given the complexity of navigating fifty different sets of rules for establishing an American company, it's essential to consult with a company organizer before selecting a state for incorporation.
+Clients are often misled by online articles suggesting that incorporation in a particular state will lead to favorable tax benefits, only to find themselves burdened with double or even triple taxation.

 Corporations (Inc.)